Healthcare Insurance Options for Employee Benefits Packages

 • Tier 4 is usually self-administered or specialty drugs for chronic or serious conditions

-Depending on the type of coverage you have, you can fill prescriptions at a local pharmacy or order online.
+Depending on the type of coverage you have, you can fill prescriptions at a local pharmacy or order them online as allowed by your plan.

 HSA/HRA/FSA

-Employers and employees with certain types of medical insurance can open a Health Savings Account (HSA), a Health Reimbursement Account (HRA) or Flexible Spending Account (FSA).
-Those funds pay qualified medical expenses like deductibles, copayments, prescriptions, testing and therapy.
+Employers and employees with certain types of medical insurance can open a Health Savings Account (HSA), a Health Reimbursement Account (HRA) or a Flexible Spending Account (FSA).
+These accounts pay qualified medical expenses like deductibles, copayments, prescriptions, testing and therapy.

-These and other healthcare insurance options like wellness programs, hearing coverage and disability could be part of your employee benefits package.
-Evaluate your needs then consider the insurance benefits package employers offer as you choose your next job.
+These and other healthcare options like wellness programs, hearing coverage and disability could be part of your employee benefits package.
+Evaluate your needs, then consider the insurance benefits package employers offer as you choose your next job.

 Need insurance for You, Your Family or Your Business?